blues/terraform-aws-consul/README.md

+# This repository was forked from https://github.com/hashicorp/terraform-aws-consul.
+It's no longer supported by hashicorp yet we currently rely on its scripts and tooling for provisioning Consul.

 # DISCLAIMER
 **This repository is no longer supported, please consider using [this repository](https://registry.terraform.io/modules/hashicorp/consul-starter/aws/latest) for the latest and most supported version for Consul.**